Consider some of the following tips to protect your floor during renovations.

 The following floor coverings can protect most flooring materials against scratches and stains:

 - Floor cardboard: Laying down specialized cardboard can prevent dents on your floors during heavy-duty construction projects, such as adding or renovating entire rooms.
 Some floor cardboard products come with adhesive to prevent them from sliding on your floor’s surface, but you could also use painter’s tape to hold it in place.

-- Adhesive floor protection film: A high-quality film sticks to your floors to guard against indoor and outdoor debris.
-Most products are safe for you to apply directly onto your carpeting, hardwood floors and other flat surfaces.
+- Adhesive floor protection film: Carpet Shield is a clear, self-adhering protective film that provides temporary protection for carpeting.
+The non slip surface is highly resistant to tears and punctures and is regular wound for easier application.
+Carpet Shield is the easy answer to messy carpet problems.
+This high-quality film can also stick to your floors to guard against indoor and outdoor debris.
+Safe for you to apply directly onto your carpeting, hardwood floors and other flat surfaces.
 However, it’s best to read the packaging to make sure it’s suitable for your specific flooring material.

 2. Apply Painter’s Tape to Non-Adhesive Floor Coverings